 CIS corridor into the US

-Why CIS principals arrive here.
+Why CIS owners arrive here.

-A CIS-headquartered operating company, or a Russian-speaking principal operating out of Cyprus, the UAE, Israel, or an EU member state, opens a US arm.
+A CIS-headquartered operating company, or a Russian-speaking owner operating out of Cyprus, the UAE, Israel, or an EU member state, opens a US arm.
 The team translates the Russian-language site to English.
 Slide decks are recut.
 Cases are listed.
 Certifications carry over.
 The launch goes live.
 The product is real.
 The team is competent.

 The first call lands.
 The buyer is curious.
 The second meeting cools.
 The third never happens.
-The pattern repeats across three or four prospects before the principal accepts that something underneath the activity is not landing.
+The pattern repeats across three or four prospects before the owner accepts that something underneath the activity is not landing.
 The instinct says spend more on outbound, hire a US sales lead, or attend more US trade shows.
 None of those moves the underlying problem.

 The American buyer is sorting on category, outcome, US peer set, and US references.
 CIS materials lead with technical depth, holding posture, regional achievements, and biography-led leadership.
-The American buyer reads the wrong answer first and sorts the firm out before the commercial conversation begins.
+The American buyer reads the wrong answer first and sorts the company out before the commercial conversation begins.
 Sanctions and OFAC are a separate conversation handled by counsel; they do not explain the conversion gap.
 The conversion gap is the register.
 The fix is architectural.

-What CIS commercial register costs in America.
+What CIS commercial language costs in America.

 • Russian-language structural habits travel with the translation.
 Long descriptive paragraphs, technical specs first, achievements lists, and holding-company posture push category and outcome past the buyer's first scan.